ytakefuji/mediapipe_pose/README.md

 $ pip install mediapipe

-If you have a problem:
+If you have a problem on Windows 10:

 DLL load failed while importing _framework_binding